 A very warm welcome to all our little ones and their families starting Dymchurch Primary School this September!
 We hope you have had a wonderful Summer break and we look forward to embarking on this next adventure with you.
 Below you will find some information to help you through this transition period as well as other important information about Clownfish class.

 For more information about what we get up to in class each week, please have a look at our weekly newsletter below:

-In the week commencing Monday 6th September, children will attend school from 9.00am to 12.00pm.
-We will welcome children in through the Early Years gate entrance.
+In the week commencing Monday 5th September, children will attend school from 9.00am to 12.00pm.
+We will welcome children in through the main entrance.
 This is also where you can collect at the end of each session.

 Home visits are an opportunity for us to talk about starting school and to answer any questions you may have.
 They are a chance for us to meet your child at home and are in addition to the nursery visits and handover we have already carried out.
 It is not something you need to worry about or prepare for.
-This year, these will take place on Thursday 2nd September and Friday 3rd September.
+This year, these will take place early in September.
 Myself and another member of the Early Years team will be carrying out the visits.
 Your visit will take approximately 15 minutes.
-You will have received a Tapestry message containing details of your appointment.
+You will have received a ParentMail message confirming the details of your appointment.